renypayus/iglossary/README.md

 ![Definition Screen](https://raw.githubusercontent.com/renypayus/iglossary/master/definition%20screen.png)

-We also had to  navigate our term on main screen, so I modified the List again.
+We also had to  navigate each term to its definition, so I modified the List again.

 ```swift
  List(termList) { term in